JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 local child node density when the eligibility is not determined based on octree depth.

-### `--angularEnabled=0|1`
-Controls the use of the angular coding mode in geometry occupancy contextualisation.
-Angular coding mode uses a LiDaR head model prior to improve the compression of a LiDaR acquired point cloud.
-The angular mode requires that planar mode is enabled.

-### `--lidarHeadPosition=x,y,z`
-Specifies the LiDaR head position for use by the angular mode in terms of the input (unquantised) point cloud co-ordinate system.

-### `--numLasers=0--255`
-The number of known laser angles and positions for use in angular mode.

-### `--lasersTheta=FLOAT-VALUE-LIST`
-The elevation angle, theta, of each known laser used by the angular mode.
-Each elevation angle is expressed in radians relative to the x-y plane (range: $\left[-\pi, \pi\right]$.
-The zero angle describes a horizontal laser.
-Positive angles represent an elevation above the horizontal.
-Negative angles represent an elevation below the horizontal.

-The software will convert the floating point angles to an 18 bit fixed point representation.

-### `--lasersZ=FLOAT-VALUE-LIST`
-The vertical offset of each known laser used by the angular mode.
-Each offset is expressed along the z axis in the input point cloud co-ordinate system, corresponding to a vertical offset relative to the LiDAR head position.

-The software will convert the floating point offsets to a three bit fixed point representation.

-### `--lasersNumPhiPerTurn=INT-VALUE-LIST`
-The maximum number of samples that can be acquired during a full rotation of each known laser used by the angular mode.

-### `--planarBufferDisabled=0|1`
-Controls the deactivation of the planar mode buffer for angular mode.

 ### `--numOctreeEntropyStreams=INT-VALUE`
 The number of geometry sub-streams (suitable for parallel coding) used to encode the geometry octree.
 For example, a value of eight generates